Newborn Care Specialists

 Additionally, you can expect an Adventure Nanny to seek:

-- At least $30 per hour to your employee, plus overtime if applicable
+- A minimum of $30 per hour, plus overtime if applicable

 - Benefits, much like any professional would be offered

 Positive, proactive professionals who care about your child as much as you do.